-So often we hear about the amazing ‘northern lights’.
-But what if I told you it was possible to see the same light show on the opposite side of the world?
+So often we hear about the amazing ‘Northern Lights’.
+But what if I told you it was possible to see the same light show – the ‘Southern Lights’ – on the opposite side of the world?
 You can!
-Read on, to find out how you too can see the Aurora Australis in Tasmania…
+Here’s how you can see the Aurora Australis in Tasmania…

-How to forecast the Aurora Australis in Tasmania
+When is the best time to see the Aurora Australis in Tasmania?

-Unfortunately, observing the Aurora Australis is still an inexact science, but there are a few things you can do to increase your chances of seeing one in Tasmania.
+Unfortunately, observing the Aurora Australis is still an inexact science, but there are a few things you can do to increase your chances of seeing the southern lights in Tasmania.

-To have success, a few things need to come together at the same time:
+To have a successful night of aurora watching, a few things need to come together at the same time:

-- Correct camera settings – while some aurora’s are visible to the naked eye, at Tasmanian latitudes this is rare and your best bet is to invest in a decent camera and tripod so you can take time lapse photos.
+- The right camera settings – While the Aurora Australis is sometimes visible to the naked eye, at Tasmanian latitudes this is rare and your best bet is to invest in a decent camera and tripod so you can take time lapse photos.
 This isn’t essential, but it will get you the best results (see below for tips on the best camera settings);

-- A good viewing location – first of all you need to be facing south, because this is the source of the Aurora Australis.
+- A good viewing location – First of all you need to be facing south, because the south pole is the source of the Aurora Australis.
 Secondly, you will need to find a viewing location that is away from large cities or towns in order to escape the effects of light pollution that will inevitably drown out the subtle colours of an aurora.